About Guest House

 Our Mission is to provide the information, education, treatment and care needed to assure that Catholic clergy, men and women religious, and seminarians suffering from alcoholism, addictions and other behavioral health conditions have the best opportunity for quality recovery and overall health and wellness.
 Guest House has been serving the Catholic Church for over 60 years, since 1956.

+Our campus includes two gender-specific residential treatment centers on 105 tranquil acres, offering holistic programs based on the spirituality of the twelve-step recovery model and addressing substance use disorders, process addictions and compulsive overeating.
 Guest House is staffed by dedicated, licensed, certified, on-site clinical and spiritual professionals.
 We augment residential treatment with strong aftercare support programs and educational workshops.
 Successful long-term abstinence rates remain at the top of the recovery industry.

 Guest House Founder